Electoral Services Privacy Notice

 The Data Protection Act 2018 allows you other rights; for example if there is an error in your records you have the right to make sure it is rectified or erased.

-You have the right to opt out of the Open Version of the Register, at any time, and we must remove you from this version and tell the statutory recipients in the next update.
+You have the right to opt out of the open version of the electoral register, at any time, and we must remove you from this version and tell the statutory recipients in the next update.

 You have the right to be told if we have made a mistake whilst processing your data and we will self-report breaches to the Commissioner.